edvin/tornadofx-guide/part2/Workspaces.md

 nodes you want inside the heading container.
 You saw this trick in the CRM screenshot, where a Gravator icon was placed to the left of the customer name.

+Important: Modifications to the workspace must be made from `onDock`.
+Trying to modify the Workspace from `init` will likely fail, as the workspace is not guaranteed to be available while `init` is running.

 ## Dynamic elements in the ToolBar

 Some views might need more buttons or functionality added to the ToolBar, but once you navigate away from the view it